cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

 **Properties**

   * `resource_config`:
-      * `sourece`: A zip file containing the Terraform plan.
+      * `source`: A zip file containing the Terraform plan.
 This may be a URL or a path relative to the blueprint.
       * `backend`: A Terraform backend.
       * `variables`: A dictionary of variables.
       * `environment_variables`: A dictionary of environment variables.

+**Operations**

+  * `terraform.reload`: Reloads the Terraform template given the following inputs:
+    * source : the new template location by default the last_source_location but it can be changed to be another location or even URL to a new template
+    * destroy_previous : boolean if set to True it will trigger destroy for the previously created resources , if False it will keep them and maintain the sate file , and terraform will calculate the changes needed to be applied to those already created resources
+  * `terraform.refresh`: Refresh Terraform state file, if any changes were done outside of terraform so it will update the runtimes properties to match the real properties for the created resources
+  * `terraform.apply`: Apply Terraform plan

+**Workflows**

+  * `refresh_terraform_resources`: execute terraform refresh operation on all terraform.Module node instances
+  * `apply_terraform_resources`: execute terraform apply operation on all terraform.Module node instances

 # Example